 NB, the weekend in the UAE is now considered Friday afternoon through to Sunday.
 The strictly over 21’s policy that used to run on a Friday has been removed – though as Saturday is now party day, we recommend families stick to other days of the week.

 - Ladies are free until 2:00 PM (thereafter, gents prices)

 - Gents 250 AED (100 AED is redeemable on F&B)

 - Weekend Kids Pass (6 to 13 years) 100 AED (50 AED is redeemable on F&B)

 - Complimentary access for kids below 6 years

-The day pass includes your boat transfer; there’s no private arrival alternatives and there is no bringing your own picnics or food and beverages onto the island so plan your budget accordingly.
+The day pass includes your boat transfer; there are no private arrival alternatives, and there is no bringing your own picnics or food and beverages onto the island, so plan your budget accordingly.

 Al Maya Opening Hours